 Planning permission was granted in July 2018, but with over 40 conditions to be met including the placement of electrics, vents in the bathrooms and which original timbers would be cut.
 Approval from conservation followed in December 2018.

-Had Ben been a Franchise Partner with PPP earlier, he would have saved over £12,000 on planning consultancy fees, but just being part of the network has paid dividends in other ways.
+Had Ben been a Franchise Partner with PPP earlier, he would have saved over £12,000 on planning consultancy fees, but just being part of the network has paid dividends in other ways and helped with his HMO asset.

 “We were so far into it before I joined PPP, that it made sense to stay with the existing planning consultants,” added Ben.
 “However, without the knowledge I have gained from PPP, I would never have considered, nor had the expertise, to convert the property in the first place.
 It would still be standing empty and possibly derelict, costing me money.